TanaroSch/AdventOfCode2024LLMBench/readme.md

 # Advent of Code 2024 - as LLM benchmark

-I want to test differnt LLM's coding capabilities using the Advent of Code.
+I want to test differnt LLM's coding capabilities using the [Advent of Code](https://adventofcode.com/) challenges.

 ## Methodology
 To ensure comparability of the models, I use the same promt for all models.
 The initial prompt is: